Straight Leg Raise Test

 It can be used to monitor patients.

 Let’s say you have already treated the patient and have implemented a care plan that has the patient attend routine check-ups to check on how they’ve been doing since they started following the care plan.
-This physical examination technique can be used to check if they still feel pain in their legs or lower back.
+This physical examination technique can check if they still feel pain in their legs or lower back.
 It’s a good way to check whether their condition is improving.

 If they are in pain, but the pain is less than when you first performed this technique on them, that’s still progress, especially if subsequent check-ups show that the pain is becoming less and less, even if the progress is slow.